networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 | specified        | specified        | Single source–target shortest path          |
 +------------------+------------------+---------------------------------------------+

+By default, the simplified interface uses Breadth–First Search for unweighted graphs and Dijkstra's algorithm for weighted graphs (``weight`` parameter is not ``None``).
+In the special case of single-pair queries (both ``source`` and ``target`` specified), bidirectional variants of these algorithms are used.

-The user can control which specific algorithm to use by specifying the ``method`` parameter.
+This default behavior can be overridden by specifying the ``method`` parameter.
-Algorithms Dijkstra, Bellman-Ford and Breadth–First Search (BFS) are supported on the simplified interface.
+Algorithms Dijkstra, Bellman-Ford and Breadth–First Search (BFS) are supported.
 If an unsupported method is provided, NetworkX will raise an error.

+For the case of single-pair queries, bidirectional variants of Dijkstra and BFS are used when those methods are specified.

 Simplified Interface Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^